-Digital accessibility means removing any barriers that may prevent someone from using a website, mobile app, or other digital technology.
+Digital accessibility means removing any barriers that might stop someone from using a website, mobile app, or other digital technology.
 And because every web user is different, there’s a long list of potential barriers to overcome.
-Accessibility can include everything from design changes and more detailed product descriptions, to offering multiple languages and enhanced customer service.
+Accessibility can include everything from design changes, to more detailed product descriptions, to offering multiple languages, to enhanced customer service.

-In the UK alone, around 1 in 5 consumers have at least one disability.
-That’s 20% of your potential market.
-However, even though people with disabilities make up a significant part of the population, 65% of disabled consumers say that their shopping choices are still limited.
-An estimated 13 million UK shoppers face barriers to online shopping.
+In the US alone, 1 in 4 people have a disability.
+That’s 25% of your potential market.
+However, even though people with disabilities make up a significant part of the population, disabled consumers still find their shopping choices are still limited.

 There’s a clear ethical case for making online stores more accessible.
 No business, online or offline, should discriminate against people with disabilities or access issues.